Koed00/django-q/docs/schedules.rst

     :param str cron: Cron expression for the Cron type.
     :param int repeats: Number of times to repeat schedule. -1=Always, 0=Never, n =n.
     :param datetime next_run: Next or first scheduled execution datetime.
+    :param str cluster: optional cluster name.
+Task will be executed only on a cluster with a matching :ref:`name`.
     :param dict q_options: options passed to async_task for this schedule
     :param kwargs: optional keyword arguments for the scheduled function.